ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 ### Migration Block

-The methods accept also an optional block, which will be used to eventually transform the documents passed.
+The methods accept also an optional block, which will be used to eventually migrate the documents passed.

 The block will receive the action (`'index'` or `'delete'`) as the first argument, and the hash document pulled from elasticsearch.
-It is expected to change the passed document and return one of:
+It is expected to optionally change the passed document and return one of the following:

-- a Hash with a single key/value pair of action/document: `{ action => document }` (where document can be a hash understood by elasticsearch or a DB record/document to index).
+- a Hash with a single key/value pair of action/document: `{ action => document }`, where `document` can be a hash in the same elasticsearch format received by the block or a record/document (flex-model instance) to index/delete.
 - an array of Hashes like the above (when you need to split one single action into a few different actions): `[ { action => document },{ action => document }, ... ]`
-- a nil value (when you want to halt the indexing/deletion for a particular document)
+- a nil value (when you want to skip the indexing/deletion for a particular document)

-The returned result(s) will be bulk-indexed.
+The returned result(s) will be bulk-processed.

 For example: